-Therefore, I’m enjoying my digital life, but I’m also trying to weighing it against my capacity of taking in information.
+Therefore, I’m enjoying my digital life, but I’m also trying to weigh it against my capacity for taking in information.
 Articles with exaggerated titles but cheesy contents needed to go first; numbers of newsletters subscribed should be restricted; time spent on TV series was limited; scrolling on social media posts was also reduced; notifications from apps were minimized… so on an so forth.

 Reducing mental burdens

 Lastly, I’d like to talk a little about the effects of minimalism on our mental world.

 Also, take me as an example, I used to be addicted to expanding my social network because I’ve long been educated: one more friend, one more road.
 Therefore, I took very good care of my social media accounts like they were just many MEs living on the internet.
 However, the larger my network size was, the more exhausted I felt.
 The more I cared about how many likes I got for a new insta post, the more anxious I became.

 Then I just realized that putting so much effort into building my social personas and expanding so-called friendships did nothing good, but added on my mental burdens.
 Why not spend more time for myself and the people I love and care about?
 Understanding the truth of quality over quantity, I decided to:

 - Unfollow people I've met at a party but never talked to in life since then.

 - Delete those friends using me as a “problem-solving machine” but nothing else.

 - Delete those who barely contacted unless they became sales.